delfick/photons/docs/start/products/available_caps.rst

     A shortcut for saying ``cap.zones is Zones.LINEAR``

 has_extended_multizone
-    Some LIFX devices (second gen Strip and all Beam produts) support an ``extended multizone`` API that is more efficient than the original multizone API the first generation Strips support.
+    Some LIFX devices (second gen Strip and all Beam products) support an ``extended multizone`` API that is more efficient than the original multizone API the first generation Strips support.
 This is only available for second generation strips after a certain firmware version, so as long